Characters of Dragon Age: Inquisition: Mother Giselle

 A Chantry Revered Mother and early supporter of the Inquisition.
 She is found aiding refugees fleeing from the Mage-Templar War in the Ferelden Hinterlands early in the game.
 She offers general advice and moral support for the Inquisitor, and assists in rallying the Inquisition after the organization was forced out of Haven by Corypheus and his forces.
 She would return to the Chantry to serve under Divine Victoria during the events of the Exalted Council, two years after the defeat of Corypheus.

 According to Patrick Weekes, though Mother Giselle has no magic or martial prowess she nevertheless braves the wilds during a war in order to help others, and is in fact "in her own way, one of the most powerful characters in the game."

 Cremisius "Krem" Aclassi

 Cremisius Aclassi, better known by his nickname Krem, is a member of the Bull's Chargers mercenary company.
 Krem is a former Tevinter soldier who fled his homeland after he was caught falsifying personal information about himself on his enlistment documents for the Tevinter military forces.
 Krem met the Iron Bull in a tavern at a Tevinter border town when Bull intervened to protect Krem from a group of Tevinter soldiers who wanted to execute him for desertion, losing his eye in the process.
 Bull then offered a position in the Bull's Chargers to Krem, who would go on to become the Iron Bull's second in command.

+Krem is also the only transgender representation in the entire game.